vicFigure/EAutoDet/README.md

 # EAutoDet
-Implementation of EAutoDet[], an efficient NAS method for Object Detection.
+Implementation of [EAutoDet](), an efficient NAS method for Object Detection.
 Code is developed based on [YOLOV5](https://github.com/ultralytics/yolov5)

 # Environment